gvwilson/thirdbit/_posts/2013/2013-10-17-you-keep-using-that-word.md

 <blockquote><em>
   Successfully
-  optimizing software to reduce or eliminate barriers to reuse takes training in the science of software engineering...which even more experienced researcher-developers often do not have.
+  optimizing software to reduce or eliminate barriers to reuse takes training in the science of software engineering…which even more experienced researcher-developers often do not have.
 Those that do are not rewarded for it by the academic incentive structure, which by and large provides little recognition for effort devoted to engineering improvements unless it is immediately evident how such effort enables new science.
-Correspondingly, among many domain scientists, awareness of software engineering benefits and appreciation for its cost are low....
+Correspondingly, among many domain scientists, awareness of software engineering benefits and appreciation for its cost are low…
 </em></blockquote>
 <p>
   and propose concrete solutions.
-  One is, "...changing the reward structure to better recognize the immediate and near-term benefits of well-engineered software", which isn't going to happen any time soon.
+  One is, "…changing the reward structure to better recognize the immediate and near-term benefits of well-engineered software", which isn't going to happen any time soon.
   The other:
 </p>
 <blockquote><em>
-  ...is reducing the costs to science [by] creating an effective infrastructure for scientists for securing software engineering services [from] a non-profit center-of-excellence model...
+  …is reducing the costs to science [by] creating an effective infrastructure for scientists for securing software engineering services [from] a non-profit center-of-excellence model…
   <br>
   The center would pool the small and otherwise disparate fractions of software engineering effort.
-It would recruit personnel with deep training in software engineering and knowledge across a scientific discipline sufficient to collaborate effectively with scientists across a domain...
+It would recruit personnel with deep training in software engineering and knowledge across a scientific discipline sufficient to collaborate effectively with scientists across a domain…
 </em></blockquote>
 <p>
   I believe that scientists and programmers can only collaborate effectively